seriesnext/seriesnext/documents/investment-agreement/agreement-terms.md

 The Company has no liabilities or obligations, contingent or otherwise, in excess of $25,000 individually or $100,000 in the aggregate.

-3. Representations and Warranties and Covenants of the Purchasers.
+3. Representations, Warranties, and Covenants of the Purchasers.
 ------------------------------------------------------------------

 Each Purchaser hereby represents and warrants to the Company, severally and not jointly, as follows.